-The founding Trustees are a group of local people who wish to see the Carnegie fully in use, with a sustainable income that secures its future.
+The Trustees are a group of local people who wish to see the Carnegie fully in use, with a sustainable income that secures its future.
 In keeping with Andrew Carnegie’s vision, the Trustees wish to ensure that space is always available at Carnegie for lifelong learning – from out-of-school provision through to work skills improvement, literacy and citizenship classes or simply learning something new, at any age.
+The Trustees are:

-Phil has lived locally for 20 years and has been involved in numerous community campaigns and groups.
+Phil has lived locally for 24 years and has been involved in numerous community campaigns and groups.
 He has 10 years’ experience in Heritage Regeneration, and has previously worked as a music and club promoter.
 He currently works in IT.

-Frances has lived in Herne Hill with her husband and children for 15 years.
+Frances has lived in Herne Hill with her husband and children for 19 years.
 She is a retired chartered accountant, and has a law degree.
 Frances was a committee member of the Friends of Carnegie Library for over ten years, and its Chair for two years.
 She was for several years a director of City Child Limited, a registered charity which ran a nursery and pre-school in the Barbican under the auspices of the City Corporation.

 Helen lives in Herne Hill with her partner and their two sons.
 She started her career in criminal justice as Probation Officer and has served as Assistant General Secretary of NAPO – the Probation Officers Trade Union, Chief Executive of the Community Justice National Training Organisation and Head of Learning and Development for the National Policing Improvement Agency.
 She is now self-employed as an independent consultant and is also a Trustee of Spires Homeless Persons Charity in Streatham.